Collecting, preserving and analyzing evidence

 The success of future trials depends on collecting and preserving evidence now before it is lost or destroyed and recording witness and survivor testimonies while the information is fresh.

-The Mechanism collects and analyzes a range of information and evidence, such as:
+The Mechanism collects and analyzes a range of evidence, such as:

-• Financial information and evidence, such as networks and links between individuals, corporate entities and groups of interest; weapon supply chains; and the dispossession of land, homes and businesses.
+Financial information, such as networks and links between individuals, corporate entities and groups of interest; weapon supply chains; and the dispossession of land, homes and businesses.

 This material is stored securely and confidentially using state-of-the-art information management systems that retain the integrity of the information and ensure the appropriate chain of custody so that it can be admissible in court.

-The Mechanism’s lawyers, investigators, analysts and other specialists use cutting-edge technologies and methods to analyze and cross-check the information they receive to ensure it is verified, reliable and can be used in court.
+The Mechanism’s lawyers, investigators, analysts and other specialists use technologies and methods to analyze and cross-check the information they receive to ensure it is reliable and can be used in court.

 Find out how to share confidential and sensitive information with the Mechanism.